Look after each other

 - Encourage everyone to look after their health.
 As we get older, we need to take a bit more care of our health - even if we're fit as a fiddle.
 One of the easiest ways to protect ourselves is to get the free flu jab.
 If you're aged 50 and over, or a carer, you can get it for free too.
 Find out more.

 - Make time for relatives, friends and neighbours.
 Darker nights and miserable weather can make it harder for people to get out and about.
 And if you're stuck at home, you can end up feeling lonely and a bit down.
 Calling for a chat, popping in for a cuppa or even sending a card in the post can really help let someone know you're thinking about them.
 Know someone who's lonely?
 We offer free weekly friendship calls for over 60s.

 - Ask if people have everything they need.
-We know lots of people have struggled to get out for the essentials they need in recent months.
-When it’s cold and the weather takes a turn it may get even harder.
-Popping out to run a few errands or doing an online shop could be a big help to someone.
+When it’s cold and the weather takes a turn for the worse, some people might struggle to get the essentials they need.
+Popping out to run a few errands or helping with an online shop could be a big help to someone.

 - Check their home is warm enough.
 We will all likely be spending more time at home this winter meaning higher heating and lighting bills.
 Around 1 million people aged over 60 live in fuel poverty, meaning they can't afford to heat their homes properly.
 It is best to heat your home to a comfortable temperature all day.
 If someone is saying their home is very cold or they are worried about heating their home, their local Age UK may be able to help.

 - Help make sure everyone can get out and about safely.
 When it's icy or wet outside, it's easier to slip and fall.
 Helping to keep paths and driveways clear and salting steps and slopes could make a big difference.
 Green mould is particularly slippery, but power-washing can get rid of it.

 If you're concerned about someone's health or safety, call 111 for health advice, or in an emergency call 999 (112 from a mobile).